Frank Finly vs WiserAdvisor: Generic CPL or Retirement Auction?

 For retirement specialists, the test typically resolves quickly.
 Within 60 days the per-channel revenue-per-dollar numbers diverge sharply, and the winning channel becomes obvious.
 For generalist practices, the test often produces a more even result, and the right answer ends up being a portfolio approach where each channel handles a different segment of the funnel.

 For the qualification mechanics that make the 90-day test interpretable, see how to qualify retirement leads before the first call.
-For the broader survey of all retirement lead acquisition channels — including referrals, SEO, and direct ads — read the best retirement lead sources for financial advisors.
-If you are evaluating other paid marketplaces in parallel, the SmartAsset comparison covers the largest CPL competitor and the Zoe Financial comparison covers the revenue-share model.
+For the broader survey of all retirement lead acquisition channels, read the best retirement lead sources for financial advisors.
+For other paid marketplaces, the SmartAsset comparison covers the largest CPL competitor and the Zoe Financial comparison covers the revenue-share model.

 WiserAdvisor is not a bad platform.
 It is a structurally older, general-purpose CPL marketplace that has served financial advisors for more than two decades and continues to work for practices with the right operational shape.
 For retirement specialists with limited intake capacity, the structural mismatch usually costs more in qualification time than it saves on per-lead price.
 Frank Finly's retirement-specific intent capture and auction pricing are designed for exactly that specialist case.

-Ready to test retirement-specific leads against your current paid channels?
-Join the Frank Finly advisor marketplace — set your bid, see hyper-detailed retirement lead profiles, and only pay one dollar above the next-highest competing bidder.
+To test retirement-specific leads against your current paid channels, join the Frank Finly advisor marketplace — set your bid, see deep retirement lead profiles, pay one dollar above the next-highest competing bidder.

 Frequently Asked Questions